9876543214/Aster-AS/README.md

    ```

-   - Paste the entire "db.sql" file with the changed variables into mariadb
+   - Paste the entire content of the "db.sql" file with the changed variables into mariadb

-   - Paste the entire "default_data.sql" file in the "server/utils" folder into mariadb
+   - Paste the entire content of the "default_data.sql" file in the "server/utils" folder into mariadb

 8. Navigate back to the root folder of the cloned repostitory in a terminal/cmd